- [ Login to edit profile ]

 - Email: firstname.lastname@example.org

 - Areas of Study: Epigenomics, comparative genomics, ENCODE, Roadmap, GTEx, genetic variation, human disease, personal genomics

 - Last Update: December 11, 2015

-I am an associate professor of Computer Science at MIT in the area of Computational Biology.
+I am a professor of Computer Science at MIT in the area of Computational Biology.
 I am a member of the Computer Science and Artificial Intelligence Laboratory (CSAIL), and of the Broad Institute of MIT and Harvard.

 My research interests are in the area of computational biology, genomics, epigenomics, gene regulation, and genome evolution.
 Specifically:

 (1) in the area of genome interpretation, we seek to develop comparative genomics methods to identify genes and regulatory elements systematically in the human genome

 (2) in the area of gene regulation, we seek to understand the regulatory motifs involved in cell type specification during development, understand their combinatorial relationships, and how these establish expression domains in the developing embryo.